-Endometriosis is a disorder where the tissue that makes up the uterine lining (the lining of the womb) grows outside the uterus.
-Endometriosis is usually found in the lower abdomen, or pelvis, but can appear anywhere in the body.
-Women with endometriosis often have lower abdominal pain, pain with periods, or pain with sexual intercourse, and may report having a hard time getting pregnant.
+Endometriosis is a disease in which the endometrium (the tissue that lines the inside of the uterus or womb) is present outside of the uterus.
+Endometriosis most commonly occurs in the lower abdomen or pelvis, but it can appear anywhere in the body.
+Symptoms of endometriosis include lower abdominal pain, pain with menstrual periods, pain with sexual intercourse, and difficulty getting pregnant.
 On the other hand, some women with endometriosis may not have any symptoms at all.

-Endometriosis is estimated to affect between 3% and 10% of reproductive-aged women.
-Endometriosis can only be truly diagnosed by a doctor performing a laparoscopy (a surgery where a doctor looks in the abdomen with a camera usually through the belly button) and taking a sample of a suspected abnormality.
-Thus, the proportion of women affected by endometriosis differs among women having surgery for different reasons.
-In women without symptoms who are having surgery for elective sterilization (having their tubes tied), 1-7% will actually have endometriosis diagnosed at the time of their surgery, as will 12-32% of women having surgery for pelvic pain, and 9-50% of women having surgery for infertility.
-Endometriosis is rarely found in girls before they start their period, but it is found in up to half of young girls and teens with pelvic pain and painful periods.
+Approximately 10% of reproductive-aged women have endometriosis.
+However, the true prevalence is unknown since the diagnosis requires laparoscopy (a surgery where a doctor looks in the abdomen with a camera through the belly button) to visualize and biopsy endometriosis lesions.
+Endometriosis is seen in 12-32% of women having surgery for pelvic pain, and in up to 50% of women having surgery for infertility.
+Endometriosis is rarely found in girls before they start their period, but it is seen in up to half of young girls and teens with pelvic pain and painful periods.

 Causes of Endometriosis

-Interestingly, nearly all women have some degree of retrograde menstruation, but only a few women will get endometriosis.
-This may be due to differences in a woman’s immune system.
-Also, endometriosis is much more common if a close relative also has endometriosis, so there may be genes that influence endometriosis.
+Endometriosis is much more common if a close relative also has the disease, so there may also be genes that influence endometriosis.

-When a woman with endometriosis has her period, she has bleeding not only from the cells and tissue inside the uterus, but can also have bleeding from the cells and tissue outside the uterus.
-When blood touches these other organs, especially inside the abdomen, it can cause inflammation and irritation, creating pain.
-Sometimes, scar tissue can also develop from the endometriosis which can also contribute to the pain.
+When a woman with endometriosis has her period, she has bleeding from both the cells and tissue inside the uterus, and also from the cells and tissue outside the uterus.
+When blood touches these other organs inside the abdomen, it can cause inflammation and irritation, creating pain.
+Scar tissue can also develop from the endometriosis and contribute to the pain.

 Endometriosis and Fertility